Tape drive

+Linear Tape-Open (LTO) drive and cartridge.

 A tape drive is a data storage device that reads and writes data on a magnetic tape.
 Magnetic-tape data storage is typically used for offline, archival data storage.
 Tape media generally has a favorable unit cost and long archival stability.

 A tape drive provides sequential access storage, unlike a hard disk drive, which provides direct access storage.
 A disk drive can move to any position on the disk in a few milliseconds, but a tape drive must physically wind tape between reels to read any one particular piece of data.
 As a result, tape drives have very large average access times.
 However, tape drives can stream data very quickly off a tape when the required position has been reached.
 For example, As of 2017 Linear Tape-Open (LTO) supports continuous data transfer rates of up to 360 MB/s, a rate comparable to hard disk drives.